peak8/rhubarb-pi/DOCKER-REFERENCE.md

 sudo docker images
 ```

-## Running the Image on the Raspberry Pi
+# Running the Image on the Raspberry Pi

 To manually run the image, enter the following command:

 ```
-sudo docker run -d -p <host:container port forward> -t doodles67/<image name>:<version>
+sudo docker run -d -p <host:container port forward> --name <name> -t doodles67/<image name>:<version>
 ```

 This creates a container that can be stopped and restarted.
+To see console messages, omit the -d flag.
+Omitting the --name flag will result in a random name being assigned.

+See "Accessing tty Devices" for run command that exposes a serial USB device within the container.

 To automatically run the image, add it to the system docker-compose.yml file.
 See DOCKER-COMPOSE-SERVICE.md.

-## Update the Image (Manually)
+# Update the Image (Manually)

 The docker-compose service is set up to use the latest image but won't pull the latest unless forced to do so.